flashboss/rubia-forums/README.md

     -Pdevelopment
     -Pproduction

-If you want deploy in production mode you must use:
+If you want install in production mode you must use:

     mvn clean install -P${distribution},production

+If you want automatically install and deploy the application in a local acttive wildfly server:

+    mvn install -P${distribution},production,deploy

+If you want automatically uninstall and undeploy the application in a local acttive wildfly server:

+    mvn clean -P${distribution},production,deploy

+If you want automatically reinstall and redeploy the application in a local acttive wildfly server:

+    mvn clean install -P${distribution},production,deploy

 to deploy it with the shell command in Wildfly: